ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

 If you’ve been sent an unregistered Netspend card, it’s possible your child has been an accidental target of affiliate marketing services.

-This means their details have been collected and provided to Netspend as a potential customer.
+This means their details have been collected and provided to Netspend as potential customers.
 Contact Netspend, and ask to be removed from their marketing services.
 No one under 18 should be able to activate a Netspend card without parental permission.

 Netspend cards that are unregistered and yet to be activated can be sent out as marketing tools.